 Every conservationist I’ve spoken to on this project believes that “people suck and we’re all going to die” is not just the least helpful response you can have, it’s flat wrong.
 People are amazing.
 Our decisions as a species, society, and yes, as individuals change the face of the world, decide what lives and what dies, and that means we can choose life.
 The technologies and solutions to preserve habitat and biodiversity already exist, and they’re getting better by the day.
 So here are two ways you can take action in the climate crisis.

 First, donate to conservation through Book of Extinction.
 Go to scintilla.studio/extinction, or follow the link in the show notes to go to the Mage Hand Press store and download the preview of Book of Extinction.
-You can pay what you want for it, and whatever you pay will be donated to conservation efforts to preserve endangered species, habitat, and biodiversity.
-I’m currently meeting with conservation organizations to select a project and organize a grant.
-And there’s a lot of details, but if you want to know more follow this podcast or join my email list and I’ll give you details as they unfold.
+You can pay what you want for it, and whatever you pay will be donated to the Center for Biological Diversity to preserve endangered species, habitat, and biodiversity.

 Second, share these stories with the people you play games with.
 Just telling people these animals existed and what they represent begins to reverse the sliding scale of decreasing biodiversity by helping people to realize what we’ve already lost.
 The Book of Extinction preview has short articles on the real world history of these creatures alongside the in-game lore I’ve written for fantasy worlds where magic is a selective pressure.
 So it’s a great way to talk about it.